enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 I'm going to explain a potential memory layout for lazy normalization and detail the graph traversal using this layout.
 Then I'll describe the memory transformations that happen for each interaction.

+= Problems
+- No garbage collection, unclear how to safely erase things.
+- It is impossible to tell which dup node port we are entering through.

 = Memory Layout

 - The heap stores negative ports.